-The Department of Neurology is committed to excellence in patient care and clinical teaching services.
-To that end, the training of an Neuromuscular Medicine fellow is a major goal of our faculty.
-We take pride in our role as a university teaching hospital and give teaching a high priority.
-We believe that medicine is both a science and an art, and we recognize that a rational scientific approach to patient treatment and care must be coupled with respect, empathy, and a concern for both patient and family.
+The Department of Neurology at Penn State Health/Penn State College of Medicine is committed to excellence in patient care and clinical teaching services.
+To that end, the training in the Neuromuscular Medicine Fellowship is a major goal of the faculty.
+The department takes pride in its role as part of a university teaching hospital and gives teaching a high priority.
+Faculty believe that medicine is both a science and an art, and recognize that a rational scientific approach to patient treatment and care must be coupled with respect, empathy and a concern for both patient and family.

-We build our curriculum around active patient-care experiences.
+The curriculum is built around active patient-care experiences.
 These experiences are the intellectual backbone of neurology.
-Since this process can best be taught by demonstration, we encourage one-on-one teaching opportunities between faculty and fellow.
+Since this process can best be taught by demonstration, the program encourages one-on-one teaching opportunities between faculty and fellow.
 It is in such settings that fellows become colleagues.
 Attending physicians are always available to discuss patient-care issues and serve as guides in the process of fellowship training.
 The high ratio of eight full-time attending staff members to one fellow allows ample opportunity for one-on-one teaching.
-Our size gives us the advantage of tailoring the fellowship to meet specific requirements and situations.
+The program’s size provides the ability to tailor the fellowship to meet specific requirements and situations.

 Before starting a fellowship, the candidate will have successfully completed an ACGME-approved residency program in neurology.
 The candidate must be board-eligible or board-certified in neurology.